Tutorial 4 - Modify Material Parameters

 jsonstruct_lfp.PositiveElectrode.Coating.ActiveMaterial.Interface = lfp;

-To merge new parameter data into our existing model, we can use the BattMo function mergeJsonStructs.
+To merge new parameter data into our existing input model, we can use the BattMo function mergeJsonStructs.

 jsonstruct = mergeJsonStructs({jsonstruct_lfp, ...